 - Pairing by connecting the Button to the Base Unit

 - With the ClickShare Button Manager software (Windows Only)

-Insert the Button in the USB port at the front of the Base Unit you are using.
+Insert the Button to the USB port of the Base Unit you are using:

 For the ClickShare Conference (CX) Buttons: